Lesson 2: What goes in your footer?

 live preview of social feeds

-Yep, you really can add all of these things, and we suggest doing so!
+Yep, you really can add all of these things!
 Even adding a secondary logo or monogram from your brand can bring some visual detail.

 Here are some examples: